-- Get an idea of the issues and challenges involved in calculations of atomic, molecular and bulk properties of materials and how to approach their resolution using open source classical and quantum mechanical tools. - Code and execute concepts of Molecular Dynamics, Monte Carlo Methods in Molecular Dynamics and derive thermodynamic properties of materials ensuing from Classical Statistical Mechanics - Code and execute concepts of Hartree Fock Theory and Density Functional Theory using Python and derive various molecular and bulk material properties ensuing from electronic structure calculations involving Quantum Mechanics and Quantum Statistics - Use open source software like LAMMPS, Quantum Espresso, OVITO and VMD for analysis and visualization of various types of materials and their properties
+COs Course outcomes CO1 Get an idea of the issues and challenges involved in calculations of atomic, molecular and bulk properties of materials and how to approach their resolution using open source software tools.
+CO2 Code and execute concepts of Molecular Dynamics, Monte Carlo Methods in Molecular Dynamics and derive thermodynamic properties of materials ensuing from Classical Statistical Mechanics using Python programming language and opens source platforms like Google Colab/ Anaconda with Jupyter Notebook.
+CO3 Code and execute concepts of Hartree-Fock Theory and Density Functional Theory using Python (in Google Colab/ Anaconda & Jupyter Notebook environments) and derive various molecular and bulk material properties ensuing from electronic structure calculations involving Quantum Mechanics and Quantum Statistics.
+CO4 Use open source software like Quantum Espresso for designing, analysing and visualization of various types of materials and their properties.
+CO5 These knowledge will help them to develop innovative research idea for research and publications